apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chinese zoo denies its sun bears are people in costume**
+**Warner Bros.
+Apologizes After ‘Barbenheimer’ Posts Cause Studio’s Japan Unit to Criticize Parent Group**

-You can read more about it [here](https://www.cnn.com/2023/08/01/china/sun-bear-claims-china-hangzhou-zoo-intl-hnk/index.html).
+You can read more about it [here](https://variety.com/2023/film/global/warner-bros-japan-criticizes-barbie-twitter-barbenheimer-posts-1235683885/).

 ## Requirements
 - Python 3.8